Therapy for emotional depth and clarity

 DBT

-Dialectical Behavior Therapy helps build skills to manage emotions, reduce distress, and improve relationships.
-It’s helpful for people who experience intense emotions, mood shifts, or feel overwhelmed by stress.
+DBT focuses on building skills for emotional regulation, distress tolerance, and more stable relationships.
+It’s especially helpful for people who experience intense emotions, rapid mood shifts, or difficulty managing stress.

 IFS

-Internal Family Systems helps you explore the different parts of yourself that carry emotions, beliefs, or past experiences.
-Some parts may feel protective, others may hold pain or shame.
+IFS helps you understand the different parts of yourself that carry emotions, beliefs, and past experiences.
+Some parts may be protective, while others may hold pain or shame.

 Somatic Therapy

-Somatic therapy focuses on how the body holds and responds to trauma, stress, and sensory experiences.
-Using Sensorimotor Psychotherapy, we pay attention to body sensations, movement, and nervous system responses, not just thoughts or emotions.
+Somatic therapy focuses on how the body responds to stress, trauma, and sensory experiences.
+Using Sensorimotor Psychotherapy, we pay attention to body sensations and nervous system responses, not just thoughts or emotions.

 Meet Tena

-I'm Tena, a licensed counselor in Arizona, New Mexico, Pennsylvania, Florida, Michigan, Delaware, and Vermont.
-I started Sunridge Counseling in 2022 and have been providing therapy since 2016.
+I'm Tena, a licensed counselor providing telehealth therapy to clients in Arizona, Delaware, Florida, Idaho, Iowa, Michigan, Minnesota, New Mexico, Ohio, Pennsylvania, Texas, and Vermont.
+I founded Sunridge Counseling in 2022 and have been providing therapy since 2016.

-What if you could not only manage your symptoms, but experience much less of them?
-Imagine if you could understand yourself better, feel secure in your relationships, and build a life that feels grounded and meaningful.
-When you're ready to take that step forward, contact me to schedule a free 15-minute consultation!
+What if you could not only manage your symptoms, but experience much less of them over time?
+Imagine understanding yourself more clearly, feeling more secure in your relationships, and building a life that feels grounded and meaningful.
+When you're ready, you're welcome to reach out to schedule a free 15-minute consultation.

 FAQ